barebox/barebox/Documentation/devicetree/bindings/mtd/partition.rst

 * ``boot1-partitions`` : boot1 partition

 ``boot0-partitions`` and ``boot1-partitions`` are deprecated.
 Use ``partitions-boot1``
-and ``partitions-boot2`` instead which is supported under Linux as well.
+and ``partitions-boot2`` instead which are supported under Linux as well.

 In addition to the upstream ``fixed-partitions`` compatible binding, barebox also supports a ``barebox,fixed-partitions`` binding.